Uzbek Central Bank keeps refinancing rate

 By Demir Azizov - Trend:

-The board of the Central Bank of Uzbekistan decided to keep the refinancing rate at nine percent, the press service of the bank said in a message.
+The board of Uzbekistan's central bank decided to keep the refinancing rate at nine percent, said the bank in message Apr.
+30.

 As it was previously reported, the refinancing rate was reduced by the central bank from 10 to nine percent from Jan.
 1, 2015.

-Uzbekistan has applied the floating rate of refinancing, corrected depending on the dynamics of inflation, demand and supply in the money market since 2000.
+Uzbekistan, since 2000, has applied the floating rate of refinancing, corrected depending on the dynamics of inflation, demand and supply in the money market.